-- In accordance with para 12.8 of SEBI Master Circular on Mutual Funds as amended from time to time, the scheme shall not invest more than: - a.
+- In accordance with para 12.8 of SEBI Master Circular on Mutual Funds dated May 19, 2023 as amended from time to time, the scheme shall not invest more than: - a.
 10% of its NAV in debt and money market securities rated AAA; or - b.
 8% of its NAV in debt and money market securities rated AA; or - c.
 6% of its NAV in debt and money market securities rated A and below issued by a single issuer.